faroshq/faros/README.md

 ```

-## Design aspirations
+## Future state

-1. Use of kubectl for all commands as extension
-2. Proxy with provided kubeconfig (fake/TTL -> kubeconfig)
-3. Agent based without kubectl (fake/TTL -> server <= agent)
+1. Agent based without kubectl (fake/TTL -> server <= agent)2
-4. ClusterAccessSessions defines connections to clusters
+2. ClusterAccessSessions defines connections to clusters
-5. 'Reflector' reflects objects into K8S layer if provided and back. (separate component)
+3. 'Reflector' reflects objects into K8S layer if provided and back. (separate component)

 Cluster Access modes:
 1. Proxy - use provided kubeconfig
-2. Proxy Cloud - use cloud credentials to read kubeconfig from cloud
+2. Proxy Cloud - use cloud credentials to read kubeconfig from cloud and use those to proxy
 3. Agent - use server to initiate connection.
 Server side dictates permissions
-4.